michael2012z/BitBible/markdown/KJV/files/Exod.md

 27. For that is his covering only, it is his raiment for his skin: wherein shall he sleep? and it shall come to pass, when he crieth unto me, that I will hear; for I am gracious.

-28. Thou shalt not revile the gods, nor curse the ruler of thy people.gods: or, judges
+28. Thou shalt not revile the gods, nor curse the ruler of thy people.

-29. Thou shalt not delay to offer the first of thy ripe fruits, and of thy liquors: the firstborn of thy sons shalt thou give unto me.the first…: Heb. thy fulnessliquors: Heb. tear
+29. Thou shalt not delay to offer the first of thy ripe fruits, and of thy liquors: the firstborn of thy sons shalt thou give unto me.

 30. Likewise shalt thou do with thine oxen, and with thy sheep: seven days it shall be with his dam; on the eighth day thou shalt give it me.